moderndeveloper-students/mastering-github-students-project/git-branch.md

   git push origin --delete <branch_name>
   ```

-In the event that code from your new feature branch is not to be merged with the master branch, and you wish to delete the branch (or others) irrespective of its merged status you can do so by capitalizing the previous flag and using `-D` instead:
+In the event that code from your new feature branch is not to be merged with the master branch, and you wish to delete it, the above command will output an error message warning you of the unmerged commits.
+This time around you can delete the branch irrespective of its merged status yby capitalizing the previous flag, and force  to use `-D` instead.
+This is not regarded as a "safe" way to delete branches and should be used with caution.

   ```
   git branch -D john-testing-branch